WyattRuttle/OpenSourceThinClient/index.md

-## Welcome to OpenSourceThinClient
+# Welcome to OpenSourceThinClient

 OpenSourceThinClient is a boot image which allows low-end PCs to be used as a thin-client to login to remote computers.
 The project is a modified version of Xubuntu Core that starts up into a simple menu for RDP and SSH services.
 The OS is as lightweight as possible so that it can be run using a USB with persistent storage.

 ## Download the ISO and create Bootable USB using Rufus
 * [Rufus](https://rufus.ie/en/)
 * [OSTC ISO File](https://drive.google.com/file/d/1-OPYNKlGj93tYqQ7Cx7UUDcsYO2PVKAh/view?usp=sharing)
-# What is a bootable USB stick with persistent storage?
+### What is a bootable USB stick with persistent storage?
 A bootable USB with persistent storage is a USB drive that will boot up an OS and will contain the files from the last time it is used.
 The actions performed while using the OS will be save to the USB and can be accessed again the next time the USB is used.
-# How does this fit into our project?
+### How does this fit into our project?
 A bootable USB with persistent storage will be the vector for creating our thin client.
-Whenever a PC is to be used as a thin client, the USB will be plugged in, ran via the BIOS, and our custom Ubuntu OS will boot up into our menu.
-The bootable USB we create will need persistent storage so that when we start up our machine it opens to our kiosk-like version of Ubuntu.
+Whenever a PC is to be used as a thin client, the USB will be plugged in, ran via the BIOS, and our custom Xubuntu OS will boot up into our menu.
+The bootable USB we create will need persistent storage so that when we start up our machine it opens to our kiosk-like version of Xubuntu.
-## Process (creating from Windows)
+### Process (creating from Windows)
 * Install and open [Rufus](https://rufus.ie/en/#)
 * Select the Ubuntu ISO file
 * Write the ISO
 * Change settings so that "Persistent partition size" is at least 6 GBs
 ![Rufus Settings](https://github.com/WyattRuttle/OpenSourceThinClient/blob/main/RufusSettings.PNG?raw=true)
 * boot from USB via BIOS
-# How did we create the OS?
+## How did we create the OS?
 The OS is a traditional Kiosk setup that boots into a custom YAD script.
 Here are the steps in order:
 1. Download Xubuntu Core and delete all unneccessary files
 2. Download required software for the menu
 3. Download the menu script
 4. Create a user that auto logs in
 5. Make a script that runs on boot to open the menu and hide the rest of the desktop.
-## What is a Kiosk?
+### What is a Kiosk?
 A kiosk is a full-screen application running on a secure/low privilege device, with the sole purpose of providing one specific function.
-## How does this fit our project?
+### How does this fit our project?
 For this project we are modifying Xubuntu into a kiosk a using the iso on live boot persistent USB.
-Ubuntu Kiosk will make the image on our flash drive become more secure, low privelege, and will display our four option menu on start.
-Most Kiosks made using Ubuntu boot into a modified chromium browser that then display the information.
+Xubuntu Kiosk will make the image on our flash drive become more secure, low privelege, and will display our four option menu on start.
+Most Kiosks made using Xubuntu boot into a modified chromium browser that then display the information.
 This is because most kiosk are used for customers to see maps, fill out forms, and perform simple tasks.
 To make this work for our project, our kiosk will not boot into chromium.
 Our kiosk will boot into our custom YAD menu that displays our four programs and allows the user to then RDP into another machine.
-## Kiosk Creation Process
+### Kiosk Creation Process
 1. Create user named "kiosk"
 2. Install applications for menu:
 * YAD